unahouExosite/docs/portals/README.md

 ### Device

-#### Create new device under a portal of authenticated user
+#### Create new device under a Portal of authenticated user

 `POST /api/portals/v1/device`

-Creates a new device based on a client model, returning the CIK and RID of the new device.
+Creates a new device based on a client model.
+Returns the CIK and RID of the created device.

 ##### Permissions

-* User must have at least `p_manage` [permission](#permission-object) to the portal.
+* User must have at least `p_manage` [permission](#permission-object) to the Portal.

 ##### Request

 * Requires authentication.
 * The following keys are passed:

-    * `"portal_rid"` - resource ID of portal where the device is to be created.
-User creating the device must have at least manager level access to this portal.
+    * `"portal_rid"` - resource ID of Portal where the device is to be created.
+User creating the device must have at least manager level access to this Portal.
 This may be found in the output of the /portal/ API call, or in Portals here: https://<subdomain>.exosite.com/admin/portallist

     ![Find Portal RID](images/find_portal_rid.png)